noverde/challenge_data_eng/README.md

 ### Analysis

-1) What is Received Amount Ratio per Month and Year?
+1) What is the Received Amount Ratio per Month and Year?
 What the day that __Noverde__ received value was the higher in each month?

   Result Example:
   ```